sahahn/parc_scaling/docs/website_info.md

 ## Why a project website?

-While in practice it may not have succeeded, one of the core ideas around a project website was to gradually release complexity.
+One of the core ideas around a project website was to gradually expose complexity to the reader (if that succeeded...
+I'm less sure).
 That is to say, the front-page should contain ideally roughly the information / information density as found on a project poster.
 Casual readers will then go no further than this page and should be left with enough information to get a full idea of the project.
 The next layer of complexity is then the hyper-links present on the index page.
 These allow for ideally limitless if needed more detailed / nuanced discussions about certain details.